somaiaahmed/Benchmarking-Single-Cell-Foundation-Models-in-Zero-Shot-Settings/README.md

 # Benchmarking Single-Cell Foundation Models in Zero-Shot Settings

-**Exploring the Power of Foundation Models in Genomics**

-Somaia Ahmed & Yasmine Mahmoud
-Department of Systems and Biomedical Engineering, Cairo University

----

-## Overview

 Single-cell foundation models promise transferable, general-purpose representations of transcriptomic data — but how well do they actually hold up against simple, task-specific baselines?
 This project benchmarks **four single-cell foundation models** — **scGPT**, **UCE**, **SCimilarity**, and **Transcriptformer** — in a **zero-shot** setting (pretrained embeddings, no fine-tuning) across four downstream tasks:

 1. **Cell Type Annotation**